 We are very excited and honored as one of the countries most experienced and time tested event directors has chosen us to take over the reins at one of the countries oldest triathlons.
 The history of triathlon and the legends who have raced there is not much different than Muncie.
 First events produced by the city then Jonathon Grinder took the event to the next level in terms of the national stage.
 Now he has asked us to take it to that next level and we are super excited.
 As most know we started 25 years ago in Arizona.
 Kenny raced in this event over 25 years ago.
-The 2020 event will be a joint effort then we will take over for the future.

 For All the event information Go Here this year

 Lake Havasu CIty was an Army Air Corps rest camp during World War II.
 In 1958, Robert McCulloch (of McCulloch chain saws) purchased 3,353 acres (13.57 km2) of property on the east side of Lake Havasu along Pittsburgh Point, the peninsula that eventually would be transformed into \"the Island\".
 After four years of planning, McCulloch Properties acquired another 13,000 acres of federal land in the surrounding area.
 Lake Havasu City was established on September 30, 1963.

 The London Bridge is really the London Bridge.

 It was bought for US $2.5 million from London in 1968.
 The bridge was disassembled, and the marked stones were shipped to Lake Havasu City and reassembled for another US $7 million.
 Since its inauguration on October 5, 1971, it has been one of the most visited sites in Arizona.